 Under the LAT no decision needs to be made on whether an increase in BEL can be offset against future profit margins, unlike the examples discussed in Appendix A4.2.
 However, there is still some ambiguity in the standards on how to recognise any losses.

+Where "RFR" is the risk free rate.

 The main area of possible contention is around the inclusion of PRP in the test.
 Two examples are discussed below where the BEL{RFR}, including the assessment for asymmetric risk, is greater than the VSA.